Reproductive Endocrinology and Infertility

 Welcome to Women’s Health Consultants!

 Infertility or recurrent pregnancy loss can be heartbreaking for women and couples who are trying to begin or expand their families.
-Dr. Mary Wood Molo and Dr. Ewa Radwanska, both board-certified in Reproductive Endocrinology and Infertility, are committed to doing everything possible to help their patients have a baby.
+Dr. Mary Wood Molo, board-certified in Reproductive Endocrinology and Infertility, is committed to doing everything possible to help her patients have a baby.
 All patients – from those experiencing pregnancy loss, delays in conception, or those with complex histories who have not yet experienced reproductive success – are welcome.

 At Women’s Health Consultants, we keep our practice small to offer patients personalized care and strong, trusting relationships with our physicians.
 After a comprehensive diagnostic evaluation, your physician will offer an extensive review of available treatment options, paying particular attention to the pros and cons of each alternative.
 After thoroughly exploring and discussing multiple possibilities, your physician will include you in the process of selecting the best course of treatment.
 Patients are partners in their care and are involved in the decision-making process from beginning to end.